Popular Bollywood Songs in Raag Bhairavi

 - Best Hindi Songs of Bollywood on Life of Common Man

 Bollywood is a great documetary of Indian society.
 Bollywood music is a part of that reality.
 These ten are the best songs that bring out the everyday life and its struggles for the ordinary man on the street !

-Had it not been for the manner in which this song is picturized, it might be considered more of a classical song rather than a popular number.
-It remains an eternal classic, yet is always remembered for the bold presentation of female beauty that became charactersitic of Raj Kapoor in his later years.
-The dress of Zeenat Aman (lead actor in the song) overshadowed the song to a large extent in terms of popularity.
-This great classical number is voiced by Lata Mangeshkar, composed by Laxmikant Pyarelal and its lyrics written by Anand Bakhshi.
-Taal is Kaherva.
+Had it not been for the manner in which this song is filmed, it might have been considered more of a classical song rather than a popular Bollywood number.
+It remains an excellent depiction of classical music in a Bollywood song, yet is remembered primarily for the bold presentation of female beauty that became characteristic of Raj Kapoor in his later years.
+The dress of Zeenat Aman, who is the lead actor in this song largely overshadowed its music in grabbing the attention of the audience.
+In fact, some feel that it may have been a mistake, as the song itself, without this distraction, could have contributed even more to the popularity of the movie.
+This great classical number was voiced by Lata Mangeshkar, its music was composed by Laxmikant Pyarelal in Kaherva taal, and its lyrics were written by Anand Bakhshi.

-This number was one of the more popular songs during the middle of eighties, when Bollywood music was experiencing perhaps its worst downslide.
-It lighted the relative darkness with Raag Bhairavi as its base.
+This number was one of the more popular songs during the middle of eighties, when Bollywood music was experiencing one of its worst down slides, consisting of a period where most songs were reduced to a caricature of the earlier melodies.
+One of the reasons for this state was the exit of earlier composers who were able to utilize the Hindustani classical music to create melody.
+This song lighted the relative darkness of this era relying on Raag Bhairavi as its base.
 Its music was composed by Bappi Lahiri.
-The voices are of Asha Bhonsle and Bhupinder Singh and the lyrics were written by Hasan Kamal.
-Unlike many other songs of that era, this number retains its popularity and appeal till date.
+It was sung by Asha Bhonsle and Bhupinder Singh and the lyrics were written by Hasan Kamal.
+It is one of those few songs of this period, which retain their popularity and appeal even today.

 - Best Hard Hitting Songs of Bollywood